Tagline: Of the three months I spent in the land of the rising Sun, this first part is about Tokyo city.

 Next was the adventure of carrying all that luggage through trains and the famously (over)crowded Tokyo Metro, up to the (no less crowded) Shinjuku area, to finalise my lodging arrangements.
 To account for baka gaijin (“idiot foreigners” – a redundancy, in the minds of many a Japanese), who for some reason almost never speak Japanese (go figure!) the housing agency actually hands out a sheet with images of buildings and shops from Shinjuku station up to their offices.
 If you are thinking “well, couldn’t they have just given you, you know, a map?”, they could have, of course, but it would have been useless: Japanese maps make next to no sense, and the Japanese don’t seem overly comfortable with them either.
 This even comes mentioned in tourist guides!
 Case in point: when, during the weekend, I went to discover where exactly my hosting institutions’ offices were located (so that I would not arrive late on Monday), I ended up showing the address to a security guard in a building I knew was nearby, and asking for the exact location.
 Always very politely—as is always the case with the Japanese—but not knowing a word of English (which is also very usual), he tried to help me as much he could, but to no avail.
 Until an employee came in who spoke English, and I showed her the address, and both she and the guard peered over a computer screen, arguing about a Google Maps search.
 And, fifteen minutes later, they were able to tell me that the building I was looking for, was just behind the one we were in!!
 So as you can see, maps and address, don’t really help you all that much…3

 But going back to Shinjuku, I finally arrived at the offices of the housing company, only to be handed the paperwork I was required to read before signing the lease agreement.
-Try to imagine: you are de facto awake for some 30 hours, tired from carrying yourself and your luggage halfway across the city, and before being able to go home for some much deserved sleep, you are made to read reams of paper, about the gazillion of reasons they have to evict you, the other gazillion things that are forbidden, the very detailed protocol for garbage disposal—face palm, right?!—the importance of keeping the place clean because of the moist climate, etc, etc… You cannot just gloss over it either, you have to read once yourself, and then the person attending to you will go over it with you one more time.
+Try to imagine: you are de facto awake for some 30 hours, tired from carrying yourself and your luggage halfway across the city—after having crossed halfway around the world—but before being able to go home for some much deserved sleep, you are made to read reams of paper, about the gazillion of reasons they have to evict you, the other gazillion things that are forbidden, the very detailed protocol for garbage disposal—face palm, right?!—the importance of keeping the place clean because of the moist climate, etc, etc… You cannot just gloss over it either, you have to read once yourself, and then the person attending to you will go over it with you one more time.

 By the time I left, I must have really looked like a zombie.
 And I was given a map to the house I would stay in, so guess what? — I got lost again!
 By the time I was finally in my room, it was late afternoon (remember I had landed early in the morning).
 It was small (less than 10m²), but that is quite normal in Japan.
 The reason is not hard to see: Japan has a population of ~126 million people, which is about half of that of the United States—but the country’s area is less than that of the state of Montana (~4% of the area of the U.S.).
 So lots of people (roughly 14 million live in Tokyo alone), but not lots of land!
 This ensures that real estate prices are always at a permanent premium—which in turn causes houses to be built as small as possible.4